Getting started

 Making updates

-Nitric's language templates enable hot-reloading by default, so at this point, you can start making changes to services and see what happens.
+Nitric's project templates typically include hot-reloading by default, so at this point, you can start making changes to services and see what happens.

 Start by opening the hello service in your editor and adding a new route to the API, then save, and execute the file: